TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 - [x] LG should pass additions to category/array fields to DM
 - [x] DM should append additions to category/array fields to the data
 - [ ] Make add new field to document API method accessible on LG (and document params)
-- [ ] Ensure refresh after edit is handled in reasonable way
+- [ ] Ensure refresh after edit/save entity is handled in reasonable way

 ### Add/Delete Documents
 - [ ] Document deletion